At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 | Counterweight | Yes, adjustable (3.60 oz) |

-The real MDF plinth is huge.
-Critical for vibration isolation—it makes the deck feel planted and confident.
+- The real MDF plinth is huge.
+Critical for vibration isolation, it makes the whole thing feel planted and confident.

 Comparison to Other Entry-Level Turntables